 - DUFFEL BAG.
 This is great to keep all your gear together.
-A backpack or small suitcase will work, too. - SLEEPING BAG.
-Almost any sleeping bag with a comfort rating of 40 degrees Fahrenheit or better will work for this trip. - SLEEPING BAG STUFF SACK.
+A backpack or small suitcase will work too. - SLEEPING BAG & SLEEP SHEET.
+Almost any sleeping bag with a comfort rating of 40 degrees Fahrenheit or better will work for this trip.
+A sleep sheet is a thin sheet that lines the sleeping bag.
+It can be nice to have when the night is warm enough that you don't want to be wrapped up in your whole bag. - SLEEPING BAG STUFF SACK.
 Most sleeping bags come with a stuff sack.
-We recommend you have one for your trip to protect your bag from damage.
-(Optional- only if you bring a sleeping bag) - RAIN JACKET.
+We recommend you have one for your trip to protect your bag from damage. - RAIN JACKET.
 Rain can come at any time in the Pacific Northwest-and you will need good rain gear when you are living in Portland for the winter!
 Coated nylon, rubberized fabric, and Gore-Tex all work great (and are listed here from the least to the most expensive).
 Don't bring a cheap, fold-up \$15 poncho!
 Also, don't bring an insulated rain jacket, as you will be too hot if you have to hike in it.
 Gore-tex and other breathable fabrics are going to keep you the most comfortable if you have to exert yourself in your rain gear.
 If you choose to buy new rain gear, it helps to talk to a salesperson at a reputable outdoor store. - RAIN PANTS.
 The suggestions for a rain jacket apply here as well.
 Additionally, for rain pants, zippers at the cuffs that allow you to get your rain pants on and off without removing your hiking boots can be very convenient. - LONG UNDERWEAR (TOP AND BOTTOM).
 Quality polypropylene (synthetic, non-cotton) long underwear usually comes in three weights: light, mid, and expedition.
 All types can be used in a combination of layers to provide warmth, even when wet.
 Capilene, Thermax, and Thermostat are common brand names.
 For this trip, you should bring light-weight.
 Long underwear serves as an important insulating layer, and it is very important that it isn't made of cotton, which won't keep you warm if it gets wet! - SWEATER or FLEECE JACKET.
 Wool or synthetic fibers all provide great insulation.
 If it's lightweight, bring two.
 No cotton sweatshirts please! - HAT.
-Wool, polypro, capeline or fleece. - Socks & Liners.
+Wool, polypro, capeline or fleece. - SOCKS & LINERS.
 No cotton socks-they can't keep your feet warm when they're wet.
 Three pairs of wool, polypro or synthetic fiber socks will ensure dry, warm, happy feet.
 One additional pair of thin, non-cotton, slippery liner socks (such as silk or polypro) to wear under your thick wool will aid in blister prevention on day hikes.
 Socks that fit well also help prevent blisters. - COMFORTABLE HIKING BOOTS.
 We suggest bringing sturdy boots with good ankle support, preferably mid- or high-tops.
 We do have some to loan out, but bring your own if you have them.
 Your own boots will be better conformed to your feet (i.e. more comfortable and less likely to give you blisters).
 If you buy new boots, be sure to break them in by hiking around your neighborhood.
-Our most common injuries are blisters from students who haven't broken in their hiking boots! - ONE OR TWO LARGE GARBAGE BAGS, heavy-duty, 1.4 mm thick or thicker, (25 gal. or more).
-These help keep your clothes and sleeping bag dry and are used to pack out garbage at the end of the trip.
+Our most common injuries are blisters from students who haven't broken in their hiking boots! - CLOSED TOED WATER SHOES.
+Keens, old sneakers, or Tevas with a closed toe will work just fine.
+Do not bring open toed sport sandals such as Tevas or Chacos because they don't protect your toes or upper foot from injury (such as stubbing toes into rock).